Yale University Dumping Oil Investments Linked to Sudan

 He added that he did not know the value of the stock, calling it “a small piece of a large fund.”

-The United States and international humanitarian groups have accused the Sudanese government of using its oil wealth to commit acts of genocide against the people of its western Darfur region.
+The United States and international humanitarian groups have accused the Sudanese government of using its oil wealth to wage genocide against the people in the western Darfur region.

 Levin said the university had stock in one of seven oil companies that it determined were providing “the lion’s share of the revenue to the Sudanese government.”

 He did not identify the company or the value of Yale’s holdings.
 A Chinese-led consortium dominates the oil industry in Sudan.

 Levin said the companies are presumed to be committing “grave social injury” by providing financial assistance to the perpetrators of genocide.

 He said the school would not invest in any of the seven companies, which he identified as: Bentini SPA, an Italian construction company that builds pumping stations; Higleig Petroleum Services and Investment Co.
 Ltd., a Sudanese company; Hi-Tech Petroleum, a Sudanese company; Nam Fatt Corp., a Malaysian construction firm that builds pumping stations; Oil and Natural Gas Corp., of India; PetroChina Co.
 Ltd.; and the China Petroleum & Chemical Corporation.

 The Yale Advisory Committee on Investor Responsibility, with help from Yale Law School’s international human rights clinic, recommended the move, and Yale Corporation voted at a recent meeting last week to divest.

 Last year, Harvard University, after months of pressure from student activists, said it would sell an estimated $4.4 million stake in PetroChina, a subsidiary of China’s top oil and gas producer, China National Petroleum Co., because of its ties to the Sudanese government.
 PetroChina has invested more than $1 billion in a joint venture with Sudan to increase that country’s oil revenues.